AbdoulMa/ggtricks/README.md

 Of course, you shouldn’t edit the default `ratio = 1` that ensures that one unit on `x-axis` is the same length as one unit on the `y-axis`.

-When using `geom_serie_circle()`, the desire will come one day to combine it with `facet_wrap()` or `facet_grid` or whatever faceting function, **you should not**, or not in the way you are thinking about.
+When using `geom_series_circles()`, the desire will come one day to combine it with `facet_wrap()` or `facet_grid` or any faceting function, **you should not**, or not the way you envision.

-As we use `coord_equal()`, you won’t be able to set `scales` parameter, what I strongly suspect you to try to do.
-So for the moment, I don’t recommend you to do so.
-Although, I will give some tips to go through those restrictions on package website
+Since we are using `coord_equal()`, you won’t be able to set `scales` parameter, which I strongly suspect you to try to do.
+So for the moment, I advise you not to do so.
+However, I will provide some tips to go through those restrictions on package website
 <https://www.abdoulma.github.io/ggtricks>

 ## Roadmap

-In the following weeks, additional features will be added to current `geoms`:
+In the coming weeks, additional features will be added to current `geoms`:

 - Detach spotlighted category
-- Variate radius for categories representation
+- Variate radii for the representation of categories
 - Label displaying in mapping (choose categories we want to display)
 - Special key draw for pie and slice and another one for `donut` and `donut_slice`.

-As announced at start, I don’t limit the package to sector charts, so additional `geom` styles will be added, and if you have suppositions, fee free to open an issue, I am open to all contributions.
+As announced at start, I am not limiting the package to sector charts, so additional `geom` styles will be added, and if you have suppositions, fee free to open an issue, I am open to all contributions.